 Below are answers to frequently asked questions (FAQs) to assist you as you navigate Harbor House services.
-Harbor House Advocates are always available at our 24-hour hotline at 815-932-5800 to answer any additional questions you may have.
+Harbor House Advocates are always available at our 24-hour hotline at 815-932-5800 or chatline to answer any additional questions you may have.

 Harbor House services are for survivors of domestic violence.
 We do not discriminate based on sexual orientation, gender identity, ethnicity, age, etc. The emergency shelter has limitations like shelter capacity and survivors’ goals and safety, so shelter admission requests are determined on a case-by-case basis between the caller, advocate, and on-call staff person.
 When a survivor initially calls to request shelter, the advocate will ask questions about the situation and help them create an immediate safety plan.
 The advocate will then staff the shelter request with an on-call staff person.
 The advocate will call the survivor back with an answer like approval for shelter, offering other Harbor House services, or providing referrals to other community services.

 Both of our shelters in Kankakee and Iroquois Counties are oftentimes overwhelmed by the demand, so there will be times when there are no beds available.
 Even if you call at a time when we have no space, our staff will do everything they can to help you plan for your safety such as referring you to another shelter, helping you find other housing options, and helping you with a safety plan.